 In 2017, Tim surpassed thousands of applicants for a place in the six-part BBC2 series Astronauts: Do You Have What It Takes?, where he was put through the full rigours of astronaut selection and reached the final three.

 Since then, he has gone on to present a segment about meteorites on BBC4’s The Sky at Night and has made live television appearances on BBC Breakfast, BBC Look North, and BBC Points West.
 He frequently features on local and national radio to talk about events in the world of space, science, and nuclear.

 Tim loves nothing more than sharing his love of science and the wonders of the natural world.
-He regularly speaks to audiences of all sizes and ages on topics such as nuclear science, planetary science, and the importance of science in society.
+He frequently speaks to audiences of all sizes and ages on topics including nuclear science, chemistry, planetary science, and the importance of science in society.
 His enthusiasm is infectious and his deep knowledge shines through.

 Originally from West Yorkshire (and with the accent to prove it), Tim completed his undergraduate degree at the University of Manchester where he achieved a first class with honours in Geology with Planetary Science (MEarthSci).
 He discovered his love for cosmochemistry during a ten-week internship at NASA’s Johnson Space Center in Houston, where he investigated the history of water-rich asteroids.